Dareto-Dream/Dissonance/README.md

 4. Extensibility for additional effects, transitions, conditions, and gameplay hooks
 5. Stability and predictability during Act 4 branching and puppeteer mode

-The engine avoids reliance on FNF mod engines or legacy frameworks.
+The engine avoids reliance on FNF mod engines or legacy frameworks (such as Pysch Engine or the Ludum Dare build).
 Everything is written from scratch for maintainability and long-term growth.

 ---